MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-how-create-opportunities.md

-## To create an opportunity from a contact
+## <a name="to-create-an-opportunity-from-a-contact" />To create an opportunity from a contact
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Contacts**, and then choose the related link.
 2. Select the contact from the list for whom you want to create an opportunity.
 3. Do one of the following: